Follow TV Tropes

 • The Sociopath: Apart from his cruel enforcement of Fangire laws, King is definitely one regarding his "love" for Maya: he initially claims that he doesn't love her, but seeing her have feelings for Otoya made him very entitled to her being his, even trying to threaten her with Taiga's life, take her Fangire powers, claiming it to be worser than death, and attempting a Taking You with Me on them.

 • World's Strongest Man: The most powerful character of the series.
-His power as either Dark Kiva or his Fangire form easily allows him to defeat any enemy in a one-on-one.
-It really speaks volumes of his power that the only way he was defeated in 1986 and 2008 was by being attacked two-on-one against opponents who stole his Dark Kiva armor and his Zanbat sword and even then it was a close fight.
+His power as either Dark Kiva or his Fangire form easily allows him to defeat any enemy in a one-on-one battle.
+It really speaks volumes that the only way he was defeated in 1986 and 2008 was by being attacked two-on-one against opponents who stole his Dark Kiva armor, which even then was a close fight.

-• Worf Had the Flu: Bar none the strongest character of the series, his cruelty towards Maya led to his demise by weakening his powers.
-He purposely got rid of his Zanbat Sword, the strongest weapon in the series, to prevent himself from murdering Maya as a way to show that he didn’t love her and that her betrayal didn’t hurt him.
-This allowed Wataru to access his Emperor form in the future and assist Otoya in defeating him.
-Furthermore, his mistreatment of Maya was so extreme that Kivat abandoned him in favor of Otoya and later Taiga.
-Consequently, this forced him to fight at his base form in his final battles, giving the heroes the chance to beat him with his own weapons/powers.
+• Worf Had the Flu: Bar none the strongest character of the series, his cruelty towards Maya led to his demise.
+He purposely got rid of his Zanbat Sword, the strongest weapon in the series, from a temper tantrum.
+Furthermore, his mistreatment of Maya was so extreme that Kivat the 2nd abandoned him.
+Consequently, this forced him to fight at his base form in his final battles, giving the heroes the chance to beat him with his own weapons.
 During the final battle in the present, he was also improperly resurrected as a mindless beast without any strategy or tactics.

 • Yandere: Despite his claims that he didn’t care that Maya cheated on him with Otoya, he was downright furious about it and tried to murder Otoya indirectly by sending people to kill him or having Castle Duran drain him of his energy.
 When Maya openly showed concern and love towards Otoya, he became heartbroken and later tried to kill her as he was dying, believing that she belonged to him and should follow him to Hell.